ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 [dynamic]{.term}).
 In computer programming, static normally refers to something that happens at compile time.
-For example, static analysis is analysis of the program's text or structure, as opposed to its run-time behavior.
+For example, static analysis is analysis of the program's text or structure, as opposed to its run-time behaviour.
 Static binding or static memory allocation occurs at compile time.

 ### static scoping